telosnetwork/telos-token-bridge/README.md

 # Telos Antelope <> EVM Token Bridge

-This repository contains the smart contracts of our Telos Token Bridge divided in two parts: EVM & Antelope.
+This repository contains the smart contracts of our trustless Telos Token Bridge divided in two parts: EVM & Antelope.

-Refer to each folder for specific documentation on deploying each side of your own token bridge:
+Refer to each folder for specific documentation on deploying each side of the token bridge:
 - [EVM](https://github.com/telosnetwork/telos-token-bridge/tree/master/evm)
 - [Antelope](https://github.com/telosnetwork/telos-token-bridge/tree/master/antelope)